 Inspired by a modern blend of French cuisine and ocean beachfront, Avenue Le Club will make you feel like royalty.
 The marbled tiles and high ceilings help emphasize this restaurant’s sophisticated dining experience.
 Their expansive menu transports guests to France, offering everything from bistro favorites to ocean delicacies.
 If you’re looking for an even fuller summertime experience, Avenue Le Club also offers an exclusive private beach to its members.

-It’s not often that you can experience a mix of rustic and sophisticated, but B2 Bistro + Bar makes this dream a reality.
-Decorated with brick fireplaces, industrial accents, and an open kitchen, their Mediterranean and American style dining was designed to please.
+It’s not often that you can experience a mix of new school and sophisticated, but B2 Bistro + Bar makes this dream a reality.
+The open air kitchen, the expansive waterside deck and of course the Mediterranean influenced cuisine was designed to please.
 Their chefs use fresh, locally sourced ingredients to compliment their dishes, giving patrons a true taste of New Jersey.
 Just remember to make a reservation if you’re hoping to dine outdoors!

 Beach Tavern – Monmouth Beach, NJ